nabaxo/janq/README.md

-# janq - A Fairly Solid Quake-Style Terminal Manager
+# janq - A Fairly Solid Quake-Style Terminal (or App) Manager

 ## janq is 100%, unadulterated vibe coded slop.
 User discretion is advised.